 Gibbs Law Group’s auto fraud lawyers filed a class action lawsuit concerning Interstate Battery’s car battery warranty.
 The warranty said that customers whose original battery failed could purchase a replacement battery at a prorated discount price based on how long the original lasted.
 The Interstate Battery lawsuit complaint alleged that the warranty did not comply with warranty laws and that Interstate Battery breached its warranty and violated consumer protection laws such as the Consumers Legal Remedies Act by overcharging for replacement batteries.

 With each battery it sells, Interstate provides a “Limited Warranty,” which entitles Interstate customers to purchase a replacement battery at a prorated charge based upon the number of months the original battery lasted.
 Other retailers use the suggested retail price (or the price the consumer paid) as the price to be prorated.
 Interstate, however, calculates the monthly credit based upon an inflated “List Price,” which is not mentioned in Interstate’s Warranty, is about 20 percent higher than Interstate’s suggested retail price, and is even higher still than the price at which the batteries are typically sold.

 Interstate Car Battery Settlement Announcement

-The proposed settlement also has a reimbursement program through which class members with receipts can choose between an $8.50 check card and a $12 product voucher, and class members without receipts can obtain a $5 product voucher.
-To learn more about submitting a claim, view the Interstate Car Battery Class Action Notice or visit www.interstatebatteriessettlement.com, where many class members will be able to submit their claims.
+The settlement also had a reimbursement program through which class members with receipts could choose between an $8.50 check card and a $12 product voucher, and class members without receipts could obtain a $5 product voucher.
+To learn more about the settlement, visit interstatebatteriesettlement.com.